johnmelwin/VAST-2017-Mini-Challenege-1/README.md

 ## 4. Visualization Approach 📊
 ### 4.1 Visualizing by Vehicle Type 🚛
+Initially, vehicles entering the preserve were categorized based on axle count, facilitating an analysis of adherence to preserve regulations.
+Sensor data at various checkpoints, plotted against days over a year, generated six distinct plots for each vehicle type.
+The y-axis represented checkpoints, while the x-axis indicated days.
+Among these, the plot for vehicle type-4 (4-axle trucks) exhibited a clear anomaly.
+Per preserve regulations, only vehicles with a pass may access checkpoints.
+However, a specific type-4 truck, lacking a pass, repeatedly accessed checkpoints approximately biweekly, raising suspicions due to its deviation from normative behavior.
+Figure 2 vehicle-type visualization distinctly marks this type-4 truck as an anomalous case.
 ![Vehicle Type-4 Anomaly](Vehicle-type-4%20Anomaly.png)
 _Figure 1: Vehicle Type-4 Anomaly_

 ### 4.2 Visualizing by Path 🛣️
+Following the identification of type-4 vehicles as anomalous in the previous analysis, tracing their path within the preserve was the logical next step.
+Tracking these unauthorized type4 vehicles revealed a consistent bi-weekly pattern and also revealed the vehicle-IDs.
+The typical route taken by the anomalous truck was: entrance-3, gate-6, ranger-stop-6, gate5, general-gate-5, gate-3, and ranger-stop-3.
 ![Vehicle type-4 Anomaly](QGIS.png)
 _Figure 2: Vehicle Type-4 Anomaly_

 ### 4.3 Visualizing by Time ⏰
+The final analytical step involved visualizing the anomalous truck’s movements over time.
+Plotting the truck’s path on the y-axis against various times of the day for vehicle type-4, as shown in Figure 3, clearly indicated a pattern of unauthorized access.
+Notably, all such incidents occurred after midnight and lasted until early morning, intensifying suspicions.
+Figure 2 vividly illustrates these occurrences, highlighting the type-4 truck’s unauthorized gate access between 12 am and 6 am
 ![Visualize by Time](time.png)
 _Figure 3: Visualize by Time_